francisohara24/HtH-2023-animal-condition-analysis/README.md

 This is an exploratory data analysis project I worked on as my capstone during the Hack the Hood Fall 2023 Build program.

  - I chose to analyze the Animal Conditions dataset by William Oliveira Gibin available on Kaggle at [this link](https://www.kaggle.com/datasets/willianoliveiragibin/animal-condition).
- - This particular dataset inherently stood out to me when I was going through the list of datasets to choose from because I thought it'd be interesting to find the particular symptoms that cause a condition to be dangerous as opposed to non-dangerous although this is more in the domain of inferential analysis.
+ - This particular dataset inherently stood out to me when I was going through the list of datasets to choose from because I thought it'd be interesting to find the particular symptoms that cause a condition to be dangerous as opposed to non-dangerous although that is more in the domain of inferential data analysis.
+ - I also had a childhood dream of becoming a vet when I was in grade school, and I think this is one way I can get close to fulfilling that dream.

 I sought to answer the following questions about the dataset:
 1. What kinds of animals are present in the dataset and in what quantities?